akshay-pise/Angular/README.md

-# angular14
+# angular project
-angule project and angular topic point with example
+it's include all project angular12 and angular14 also and some mini project created